-1. MANAGEMENT YES NO N/A A. Are there clearly defined lines of management authority?
+1. MANAGEMENT YES NO N/A A. Are management authorities and responsibilities clearly defined?
 Applicable manuals include concise job descriptions and definitive lines of authority.
 B. Is there sufficient management staffing to support carrier maintenance operations?
-CFR Part 121 - Reference CFR 119.65 CFR Part 135 - Reference CFR 119.69 C. Personnel with aviation credentials and experience fill key management positions?
-Maintenance Management/Managers experience: Aviation Industry Experience: Company Experience DOM DOM DQA DQA CI CI CFR Part 121 - Reference CFR 119.67 CFR Part 135 - Reference CFR 119.71 D. Does management provide sufficient oversight of carrier maintenance programs?
-D. Does management provide sufferent oversignt of earlier maintenance programs.
-E. Is there clear and effective communication between management, the workforce and functional areas?
-I.e. How are personnel informed of current issues, policy changes?
+CFR Part 121 - Reference CFR 119.65 CFR Part 135 - Reference CFR 119.69 C. Do personnel with aviation credentials and experience fill key management positions?
+Maintenance Management/Managers experience: Aviation Industry Experience: Company Experience DOM DOM DQA DQA CI CI CFR Part 121 - Reference CFR 119.67 CFR Part 135 - Reference CFR 119.07 D. Does management provide sufficient oversight of carrier maintenance programs?
+E. Is there clear and effective communication between management, the workforce and functional areas? e.g., How are personnel informed of current issues, policy changes?
 F. Is quality equal to or on better footing than production?
 Aircraft maintenance is properly accomplished in spite of scheduling, potential loss of revenue due to mission cancellation/delay, and/or competitive image or other pressures.
-G. Is it clear that passenger and employee safety is paramount?
+G. Is it clear passenger and employee safety is paramount?
 Maintenance supervisors ensure all personnel understand that in spite of scheduling pressure, peer pressure, supervisory pressure, or other factors, all maintenance is performed safely and aircraft are airworthy prior to flight.
-Is there documented procedures in-place to ensure personnel are fit for duty?
-I.e. Proper rest cycles, overtime procedures, turn over procedures, Human Factors training.
+Are there documented procedures in-place to ensure personnel are fit for duty e.g., proper rest cycles, overtime procedures, turn over procedures?
+Non-conformance to established mx practices is not tolerated.

 2. PERSONNEL YES NO N/A A. Are there sufficient maintenance personnel to safely maintain company aircraft at primary facilities and en route locations?
-Number of partified mochanics?
+This includes personnel to supervise those not certificated.
 Number of certified mechanics?
-This includes personnel to supervise those not certificated.
 B. Does the new-hire process provide for: 1.
 Sufficient background check?
-1. Sufficient background check?
-2. FAA verification of certificates to include company employees, contracted on-call agencies and emergency on-call maintenance.
-This also includes employees that have been rehired/reinstated and temporary certificates. that have been remited/remistated and temporary certificates.
+2. FAA verification of certificates to include company employees, contracted on-call agencies, rehired/reinstated employees, temporary certificates and emergency on-call maintenance?
 All certificates are verified through the FAA.
-FAA A&amp;P website http://registry.faa.gov or write the FAA at Airman License Verification Office, P.O. box 25082, OK City, OK 73125, 405-954-3261.
-FAA can also be contacted via email at 9-amc-afs760-airmen@faa.gov or automated phone: 1-866-878-2498.
-Select "1" on the phone keypad to reach the examiner and verify certificate is valid.
 Carrier can use contracted agencies verification for contracted employees performing maintenance on the carrier's aircraft.
 Proof of verification is tracked and copies kept on file.
-Emergency on-call maintenance: verification that the mechanic possesses a license at time of work.
+Best practice is to email the Airmen License Verification Office; Email: 9-AMC-AFS760-Airmen@faa.gov .
 3. Drug and alcohol abuse testing?
-Carrier has an approved substance abuse program that strives to ensure freedom from illegal drugs and alcohol abuse.
-(Evaluator will be asking to see current MIS report verifying sample percentages) Ref: CFR Part 121/135 & 14 CFR 120.1 C. Do carrier maintenance personnel have sufficient experience to support carrier's maintenance requirements?
-Average experience level?Average time with carrier?
-D. Does the carrier experience a great deal of turnover?
-D. Does the carrier experience a great dear of turnover.
+Carrier has a substance abuse program that strives to ensure freedom from illegal drugs and alcohol abuse. (e.g., DOT approved drug/alcohol program, reasonable suspicion training for supervisors, policy letter, etc) (Evaluator will review current MIS report verifying sample percentages) Ref: CFR Part 121/135 & 14 CFR 120.1 Note: Companies operating overseas conduct testing when reasonably accessible/sustainable to include testing employees prior to or returning from rotation.
+When testing is not reasonably supported, comprehensive continuing education programs for both employees and supervisors are in place with documented policy and procedures to react when use is suspected.
+Procedures will immediately mitigate risk to operations and provide for timely and accurate validation of suspected use.
+C. Do carrier maintenance personnel have sufficient experience to support carrier's maintenance requirements?
+Average experience level?
+Average time with carrier?
+D. Are non-certified and/or inexperienced personnel properly supervised?
+E. Does the carrier experience a great deal of turnover?
 Turnover rate?
-E. Are the carrier's maintenance employees represented by a union?
+F. Are the carrier's maintenance employees represented by a union?
 1. When is the contract up for renegotiation and are there any expected problems?
-2 2.
-What is the quality of the relationship between management and the union?
-2. What is the quarty of the relationship between management and the union?